Siddhesh19991/Llama-3-8B-Fine-tune/README.md

 ### Dataset
 For this project, we will be using publicly available medical data.
-This dataset is structured as prompt-completion pairs, where users ask medical questions and receive relevant responses from doctors.
+This dataset is structured as prompt-completion pairs, where users ask medical questions and receive relevant responses from doctors. ([Data Source](https://github.com/Kent0n-Li/ChatDoctor/blob/main/README.md))

 You can access the fine-tuned model on Hugging Face via this [link](https://huggingface.co/Sid404/Llama-3-8B-bnb-4bit-medical_LoRA/tree/main).